GoogleCloudPlatform/ops-agent/docs/jetty.md

 The `jetty` metric receiver can fetch stats from a Jetty server's Java Virtual Machine (JVM) via [JMX](https://www.oracle.com/java/technologies/javase/javamanagement.html).
 ## Prerequisites

 In order to expose a JMX endpoint, you must set the `com.sun.management.jmxremote.port` system property.
 It is recommended to also set the `com.sun.management.jmxremote.rmi.port` system property to the same port.
-To expose JMX endpoint remotely, you must also set the `java.rmi.server.hostname` system property.
+To expose a JMX endpoint remotely, you must also set the `java.rmi.server.hostname` system property.
 You should set these properties when running the `start.jar` file when starting the server.
+Also, the `jmx` module needs to be enabled on the jetty server.

 ## Configuration